-20Fukugita, M., Ichikawa, T., Gunn, J. E., et al. 1996 AJ, 111, 1748 flux densities (in contrast to the broad band fluxes that make up B and V), we can still hope equations similar to Eq.
-4.10 can be derived for B-V. Allen's Astrophysical Quantities provides calibration data to which Kirkman has fit a curve:
+20Fukugita, M., Ichikawa, T., Gunn, J. E., et al. 1996 AJ, 111, 1748 and the inverse relationship:

 Figure 4.4: Using data from Allen's Astrophysics Quantities calibration curves relating stellar temperature to color index can be obtained.
 The fit equations for these curves is given in the text.